 Animal Control Officer

-Animal Control Officers are employed by an animal shelter, Humane Society or are part of a local police department.
-Their duties include ensuring the safety, health and care of all types of animals according to the laws in the jurisdiction in which they operate.
-Animal Control Officers work mostly during the day, but also are required to cover emergencies over a 24 hour period.
+Animal control officers are employed by animal shelters, the Humane Society or are part of local police departments.
+Their duties include ensuring the safety, health and care of all types of animals according to the laws in the jurisdictions in which they operate.
+Animal Control Officers work mostly during the day but also are required to be available to cover emergencies over a 24-hour period.

 This training is endorsed by the Humane Society of the United States (HSUS) and the Maryland Police and Correctional Training Commissions (MPCTC).